Ann-Anahit/p5-advanced-frontend/TASK.md

 - add delete modal to posts
 - Order posts created at/// set the newest post at first ✅
 - post max char 250  ✅
+- On home page when selected next or previous move to the top of the page.
-- success messages to any operation with db o.g. sign in, sign out, update posts etc
+- success messages to any operation with db o.g. sign in ✅
 - add event should not appear on header when user is not logged in ✅